All Episodes

 You're sacrificing not even to supposedly benefit other humans, but to make Earth as non-human as possible.

-It's not even about benefiting some other species, it's about like ridding the planet as much as possible of our evil presence.
+It's about like ridding the planet as much as possible of our evil presence.

 It's not about like, oh, you want to see like some utilitarian proliferation of biology.

-And that's I think it's really nihilistic and anti-human.
+And that's, I think it's really nihilistic and anti-human.

 Whereas collectivism poses as, no, no, I love, right?